• Home

 Method:

-- In a large mixing bowl, whisk together the eggs, milk/cream, mustard, Worcestershire sauce, salt, and pepper.
-Stir in the cooled vegetable mixture.
-Ensure all ingredients are well combined and that the mixture is at room temperature before adding the meat.
+3. In a large mixing bowl, whisk together the eggs, milk/cream, mustard, Worcestershire sauce, salt, and pepper.
+Stir in the cooled vegetable mixture and the cheese.
+Ensure all ingredients are well combined and that the vegetable mixture is at room temperature before adding the meat.

-- Place all 3 meats in a separate bowl.
+4. Place the mixture of meats in a separate bowl.
 With a large spatula, large fork, or with your hands, gently – and minimally – mix them together.
 Add the meat to the vegetable-egg mixture and gently blend.
 Do not over-mix.

 –